GFZ/spechomo/README.rst

 Feature overview
 ----------------

-SpecHomo is a **python package for spectral homogenization of multispectral satellite data**, i.e., for the transformation of the spectral information of one sensor into the spectral domain of another one.
+SpecHomo is a **Python package for spectral homogenization of multispectral satellite data**, i.e., for the transformation of the spectral information of one sensor into the spectral domain of another one.
 This simplifies workflows, increases the reliability of subsequently derived multi-sensor products and may also enable the generation of new products that are not possible with the initial spectral definition.